sholtomaud/assignment-cloud-engineer/duplicate-repository.md

-The [repository](https://github.com/source-ag/assignment-cloud-engineer) for the assignment is public and Github does not allow the creation of private forks for public repositories.
+The [repository](https://github.com/source-ag/assignment-cloud-engineer) for the assignment is public and GitHub does not allow the creation of private forks for public repositories.

-The correct way of creating a private frok by duplicating the repo is documented [here](https://help.github.com/articles/duplicating-a-repository/).
+The correct way of creating a private fork by duplicating the repo is documented [here](https://help.github.com/articles/duplicating-a-repository/).

 For this assignment the commands are: